guilhermegranchopro/Prometheus/README.md

 ## 🚀 Overview

-Prometheus is a sophisticated algorithmic trading platform that leverages the Alpaca Markets API to execute automated trading strategies.
-This project combines advanced data analysis, machine learning models, and real-time market data to make informed trading decisions.
+Prometheus is an algorithmic trading research platform that integrates with the Alpaca Markets API for trading strategies.
+This project combines data analysis, machine learning models, and market data analysis to support trading research and development.

 ## 🪶 Academic Publications